shivannis/xandr-docs-public/xandr-docs/articles/curate/manage-your-deals-with-buyers.md

   buyer bid.

   > [!NOTE]
-  >  When the Xandr Impbus is doing the bidding for on-platform deals, all deals will be eligible for participation because they will have already passed quality and other eligibility checks on the platform.
+  >  When the Microsoft Advertising Impbus is doing the bidding for on-platform deals, all deals will be eligible for participation because they will have already passed quality and other eligibility checks on the platform.
 When third-party deals are active, the total number of bids may be greater than the number of bids marked eligible.

 - **Final Bids** - The total number of auctions on which a buyer submitted eligible bids to participate in